eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Figure 1: Overview of the EUDI Wallet ecosystem roles

-1. Users of EUDI Wallets
+1. Users of Wallet Units

 2. Wallet Providers